andygott/ResponsiveJS/README.md

 If true (default) the callback function is called as it is bound, if the browser dimensions meet the criteria in `query`.
 Set to false if you only want the function to be called when the browser is resized.

 This default behaviour provides an easy way to call your function on page load as well as on browser resize.

+## fire()

+The `fire()` method fires the callbacks that you have assigned to any min-width and/or max-width constraints that match the current window dimensions.
+Useful for attaching to events other than window resize or for triggering arbitrarily from within your code.

 ## Without dimensional contraints